 Many stables have strangles run through them, and although there was expense, stress, and inconvenience, no fatalities result.
 Some veterinarians go so far as to suggest that strangles, especially in young stock, is somewhat like chicken pox in children—uncomfortable and inconvenient, but with good care, there is little risk of any serious outcome.
-It is untrue that strangles only runs through dirty barns and dealer or feedlots.
-While horses with weakened immune systems and in crowded quarters may be more susceptible, strangles like lice, is fairly democratic about what horses and stables it effects.
+While horses with weakened immune systems and in crowded quarters may be more susceptible, strangles can occur in the cleanest stables and can effect even otherwise healthy horses.

 Causes of Strangles

 Strangles is caused by an easily transmissible bacterium called Streptococcus equi.
 The bacteria can easily be carried from horse to horse, by human hands and clothing, brushes, and buckets and can persist on stable surfaces for weeks.
 Young horses are more susceptible to strangles than mature horses over five years of age, although horses can contract strangles at any age, especially if their immune system is already weakened.
 Because the bacteria is so easily transmissible, one horse can quickly infect a whole stable, or one horse at a horse show can spread the illness more widely.
 Any environment where horses are coming and going frequently is ideal for the spread of strangles.

 Strangles can be easily diagnosed by a veterinarian by testing the nasal mucus.
 If it is possible to catch the illness in its very early stages, penicillin can be administered with good results.
 However, as the illness progresses, antibiotics are less effective and may even cause complications such as bastard strangles.
 With or without antibiotics, good care that includes scrupulous hygiene is essential.
 Any burst lymph nodes should be allowed to drain and cleaned with the antiseptic recommended by your veterinarian.